perusio/magit/README.md

 ##  Installing in Debian ##

+I provide a debian repository](http://debian.perusio.net "my debian repo") with packages for debian **testing** or **unstable**.

-To build the debian package just issue the command:
+If you want to build the debian package from source in a "sloppy" way just issue the command:

 `fakeroot debian/rules binary`